PureVPN Review: Quick Expert Summary

 PureVPN Servers & IP Addresses

 PureVPN has 6,500+ servers in 75+ countries — this is a very impressive server network, which allows users in most parts of the world to connect to a nearby server to get fast speeds and lower pings.
-While other VPNs have servers in many more countries (HMA has servers in 200+ countries and ExpressVPN and CyberGhost VPN both have servers in 90+ countries), PureVPN’s server network is still larger than top competitors like ProtonVPN (1,500 servers in 60+ countries) and PrivateVPN (200+ servers in 60+ countries).
+While other VPNs have servers in many more countries (Private Internet Access has servers in 80+ countries, and ExpressVPN and CyberGhost VPN both have servers in 90+ countries), PureVPN’s server network is still larger than top competitors like ProtonVPN (1,800+ in 60+ countries) and PrivateVPN (200+ servers in 60+ countries).

 PureVPN also provides dedicated IP addresses from 7 different countries, but dedicated IPs cost extra.
 Dedicated IP addresses are IP addresses that are assigned only to you — this is good for minimizing the risk of being blacklisted by your bank’s website or if your workplace portal only allows access to selected IP addresses.
 Private Internet Access and CyberGhost VPN also offer dedicated IP addresses at an additional cost, but PrivateVPN offers dedicated IPs for free.